Your Privacy

 Top things to know about vaginal dryness:

-• Vaginal dryness can have physical and psychological causes
+• Vaginal dryness can have physical and/or psychological causes

-• Vaginal lubrication is often closely tied to levels of the hormone estrogen, which changes at various life stages
+• Vaginal lubrication is often closely tied to levels of the hormone estrogen, which changes throughout life

 • Medications (including hormonal birth control) may cause vaginal dryness

-• You can have a fulfilling sex life even if you don’t produce much natural vaginal lubrication
+• You can have a fulfilling sex life even if you are experiencing vaginal dryness

 • Download the Clue app on the App Store